consoledotdev/home/content/about.md

 {{< div-caption >}} Console Co-founders David Mytton & Max Jennings.

 David Mytton is Co-founder & CEO of Console.
-From 2009-2018, David was CEO at Server Density, a SaaS monitoring startup used by hundreds of customers to collect billions of time series metrics.
-He is also [a researcher](https://davidmytton.blog/publications/) in sustainable computing and affiliated with the University of Oxford.
-David has been a developer for 15+ years.
+In 2009, he founded and was CEO of Server Density, a SaaS cloud monitoring startup acquired in 2018 by edge compute and cyber security company, StackPath.
+He is also researching [sustainable computing](https://davidmytton.blog/sustainable-computing/) in the Department of Engineering Science at the University of Oxford, and has been a developer for 15+ years.

 Max has 20+ years tech experience building online businesses.
 Previous start-ups he co-founded have been acquired by Retailmenot Inc, Expedia and GCAP Media.